syncfusion-content/windowsforms-docs/WindowsForms/XPTaskBar/faq/How-to-custom-paint-the-XPTaskBar-background-to-have-a-gradient-look-and-feel.md

 ---
 layout: post
-title: How to custom paint the XPTaskBar background to have a gradient look and feel | WindowsForms | Syncfusion
+title: How to custom paint the XPTaskBar background to have a gradient look and feel | Windows Forms | Syncfusion
 description: Frequently Asked Questions
-platform: WindowsForms
+platform: windowsforms
 control: XPTaskBar
 documentation: ug
 ---